Afif13/CSS-Tip/content/octagon-shape/index.md

 ---
 layout: layouts/post.njk
 title: A Modern way to create an octagon shape
-description: Two lines of CSS code an no magic number for an octagon shape
+description: Two lines of CSS code and no magic number for an octagon shape
 date: 2024-01-16
 tags: posts
 ---